FragAttacks - a series of vulnerabilities in Wi-Fi standards and implementations

 Most of the identified attack methods allow an attacker to perform L2 frame substitution in a secure network, which makes it possible to break into the victim's traffic.
 DNS response spoofing to direct the user to the attacker's host is mentioned as the most realistic attack scenario.
 It also provides an example of using vulnerabilities to bypass the address translator on a wireless router and provide direct access to a device on a local network or ignore firewall restrictions.
 The second part of the vulnerabilities, which is associated with the processing of fragmented frames, makes it possible to extract traffic data on a wireless network and intercept user data transmitted without using encryption.

-A researcher has prepared a demo showing how vulnerabilities can be used to intercept a password transmitted when accessing a site via HTTP without encryption.
-It also shows how to attack a Wi-Fi-controlled smart plug and use it as a springboard to continue attacking non-updated devices on the local network with unpatched vulnerabilities (for example, it was possible to attack an unupdated Windows 7 computer on the internal network through NAT traversal).
+The researcher has prepared a demonstration showing how vulnerabilities can be used to intercept a password transmitted when accessing a site using the HTTP protocol without encryption.
+It also shows how to attack a smart plug controlled via Wi-Fi and use it as a springboard to continue the attack on unpatched devices on the local network that have unpatched vulnerabilities (for example, it was possible to attack an unpatched computer with NAT bypass).
+Windows 7 in the internal network).

-To exploit the vulnerabilities, an attacker must be within range of the target wireless device in order to send a specially crafted set of frames to the victim.
-The problems affect both client devices and wireless cards, as well as access points and Wi-Fi routers.
-In general, using HTTPS in combination with DNS traffic encryption using DNS over TLS or DNS over HTTPS is sufficient as a workaround.
-VPNs are also good for protection.
+To exploit these vulnerabilities, an attacker must be within range of the target wireless device to send a specially crafted set of frames to the victim.
+The issues affect client devices and wireless cards, as well as access points and Wi-Fi routers.
+Generally, using HTTPS in combination with DNS traffic encryption using DNS over TLS or DNS over HTTPS is sufficient as a workaround.
+Using VPN.

 The most dangerous are four vulnerabilities in wireless device implementations that allow trivial methods to achieve substitution of their unencrypted frames:

-• Vulnerability VE-2020-26145 allows broadcast unencrypted fragments to be treated as full frames on macOS, iOS, and FreeBSD and NetBSD.
+• The VE-2020-26145 vulnerability allows broadcast unencrypted fragments to be processed as full frames in macOS, iOS and FreeBSD and NetBSD.

 • Vulnerability CVE-2020-26144 allows processing of unencrypted reassembled A-MSDU frames with EtherType EAPOL in Huawei Y6, Nexus 5X, FreeBSD and LANCOM AP.